To let posts outside homes

 An Energy Performance Certificate (EPC) is a document that sets out how energy efficient a property is from A (most efficient) to G (least efficient).
 It is valid for 10 years.

-A property's EPC rating indicates the costs associated with heating and lighting a property.
-It also sets out the potential level of emissions with the associated costs of improving the rating for that property.
+A property's EPC rating indicates the costs associated with heating and lighting it.
+It also sets out the potential level of emissions with the associated costs of improving the rating for that building.

 EPC bands are calculated by assessing several factors such as insulation, airtightness, windows and heating systems.